Secure Domains launches operations in the Middle East

+DNS Armor empowers organisations to take a proactive approach to cybersecurity, leveraging artificial intelligence (AI) and machine learning (ML) to stay ahead of evolving threats and safeguard sensitive data

-DNS Armor is built to support Managed Service Providers with flexible, scalable multi-tenancy, allowing IT teams to protect the organization anytime, anywhere while adhering to business policies.
-DNS Armor is fully operational across 25 data centers strategically located in the US, Europe, Asia, Middle East and Africa, enabling global reach and robust service delivery.
+DNS Armor is built to support Managed Service Providers with flexible, scalable multi-tenancy, allowing IT teams to protect the organisation anytime, anywhere while adhering to business policies.
+DNS Armor is fully operational across 25 data centres strategically located in the US, Europe, Asia, Middle East and Africa, enabling global reach and robust service delivery.

 Secure Domains has a strategic roadmap to rapidly enhance and expand the platform, with a focus on adding advanced cybersecurity capabilities and tools.
 This development will enable the company to better serve its customers in the region, addressing the increasing demand for comprehensive cybersecurity solutions across various industries.